work7z/LafTools/README.md

 ```

+# 🌱 What's with the name?

+#### *The Tools for Laffin' At Life*

+The name of this project is inspired by 'Laffin' At Life', a classic country song from 1987 by Chet Atkins that also has a special place in the author's heart.

+Hopefully LafTools will make your daily tasks easier, reducing the need for overtime and helping you maintain a healthy work-life balance, let us just 'Laffin' At Life'!

 # 📑 Other Materials

 Below are further materials that you can have a look if you'd like to learn more detail about this project: